dennispc/NavProj/NavProjAL/README.md

 Dynamics.
 50121 + 50122 + Api

-Webhook hits ASP.net api, and uses webhook info to make new contact ✓   And send a welcome mail from Dynamics to the customer.
+✓   And send a welcome mail from Dynamics to the customer.
-50210 + 50123
+Webhook hits ASP.net api, and uses webhook info to make new contact 50210 + 50123

 ✓   When a customer buys products a sales order must be created in Dynamics.
-50131 + 50132
+50131 + 50132 + Api
 ✓       Dynamics shall also mail an order confirmation to the customer.
+50210 + 50132

 Nice to have:
-50210 + 50132

 ✓   Once a day, Dynamics shall mail your team, an overview of which and how many products have been sold and summarize the turnover of the last 24 hours.
 Note: since dates dont work in my student license it send an email of orders on s specific date.